 Other Places to Buy Ugly Produce

 You can buy ugly produce from other places, in person and delivery — some include a subscription and some don’t.
 Be sure to check your local options.
-For instance, Farm Fresh to You delivers to northern and southern California and Perfectly Imperfect Produce delivers to Northeast Ohio.
+For instance, Farm Fresh to You delivers to northern and southern California and Farm to People delivers to New York City and New Jersey.

 Ugly Produce from Farmers and Markets

 You’ll typically save money when you buy produce directly from local growers.
 They don’t have the marketing and overhead costs that grocery stores do.

 However, local farmers don’t have to adhere to the appearance standards stores have, which means they might sell you a misshapen tomato or an oversized eggplant.